tgkenney/FarmSolutionKenney/README.md

 This project is built on .NET Core 2.2 as a MVC Web Application

-All that is needed is visual studio with the C# tools installed
+All that is needed is Visual Studio with the C# tools installed

 ## Built With